-When you let your dog outdoors to take care of business and notice grass, sand, dirt being kicked behind them, it’s easy to think that the behavior is just a way to keep their area clean.
-In truth, it’s actually a safety mechanism and an important part of how they communicate as a species.
+When you let your dog outdoors to take care of business and notice them kicking grass, sand, and dirt behind them, it’s easy to think that the behavior is just a way to keep their area clean.
+In truth, it’s actually a safety mechanism and an important part of how dogs communicate as a species.

 If you notice your dog scraping frantically at the ground or kicking debris behind them, it’s usually an act of marking their territory, formerly known as “scrape behavior.”
 While you may not always catch your dog in the act, their bodies are busy producing an important chemical reaction that allows them to communicate with other canines.